CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 index of the element you want, you can use ``pop``:

-.. index:: pop method, method!pop
+.. index:: pop method, method;pop

 .. activecode:: lists11